CloudCannon/cloudcannon-suite/src/collections/_i18n/setup.md

   - name: generate
     desc: Generates the default locale at `i18n/source.json`.
 This is not run as part of the `gulp i18n` command.
     code: gulp i18n:generate
+  - name: check
+    desc: Generates a comparison of `i18n/source.json` and `i18n/locales/*.json` at `i18n/checks.json`.
+This is not run as part of the `gulp i18n` command.
+    code: gulp i18n:check
   - name: clean
     desc: Deletes the contents of the `dest` folder.
     code: gulp i18n:clean